Jakobovski/aws-spot-bot/README.md

+# This repository is no longer relevant given the changes to AWS spot instance pricing.

 ## AWS-SPOT-BOT
 A tool for finding and launching the cheapest and most reliable AWS spot instances.
 Using an unsophisticated algorithm it launches instances in regions that have have a low price and a low price variance so that your instance is less likely to get shut down by changes in demand.
 It is primarily intended for machine learning researchers to be able to spawn GPU instances without incurring large costs.